dannysmith/dasmith/articles/drafts/20150413-levels-of-agile-coaching.md

 Not at all.
 Three days after I drafted this article I stumbled across [this presentation](http://www.slideshare.net/mcottmeyer/exploring-agile-transformation-and-scaling-patterns) by Mike Cottmeyer of [LeadingAgile](http://leadingagile.com/).
 It outlines an iterative approach to  transformation based on the three levels we've just discussed.
 One of his key takeaways is this:

-<blockquote>To lead sustainable organizational change, you have to address the structure of the organization, your practices and tools, and also the people in the organization .</blockquote>
+<blockquote><p>To lead sustainable organizational change, you have to address the structure of the organization, your practices and tools, and also the people in the organization.</p></blockquote>

 I agree wholeheartedly with him.

 I'm not suggesting that we all rush off and become [Life Coaches](http://en.wikipedia.org/wiki/Coaching#Life_coaching), but I am asking: **What more can we do to help our people improve on a personal level?**